SUSE-Developer-Community/sandbox-welcome-content/content/faq.md

 ## Purpose

+### What is this sandbox?

+We wanted to make it easier for developers to get started with playing around and using our version of Cloud Foundry.
+Since most developers don't want to install an entire Kubernetes cluster just to try out a platform, it made more sense to bring it to you!

+Whether you are an experienced developer or brand new to the idea, we hope this sandbox can be place to try random ideas and see if they work.
+Share with us what you build or ask for help on our Discord!

 ### What can I build in this sandbox?

 Anything!
 This getting started guide has some very simple examples, but you can host very complex applications in Cloud Foundry.